The Journal of Human Lactation Podcast

 Key takeaways:

-Links to the articles:
+Links to the article:

 Join the Conversation: Connect with us on social media at Facebook @JournalofHumanLactation; Instagram @journalofhumanlactation and X @JHL_Lactation

 If you enjoyed this episode, please subscribe, rate, and review us on your favorite podcast platform.
 Your support helps us continue to bring you the latest in lactation research.
+Don't forget to follow us on social media for updates and join our community of passionate lactation researchers and advocates

 Disclaimer